Jonas Resch

 FlipperZero BadUSB

-Next-generation modular payload system for Flipper Zero BadUSB — advanced DuckyScript payloads with remote module loading.
+Next-generation modular payload system for Flipper Zero BadUSB, with advanced DuckyScript payloads and remote module loading.

 Leaktor